TheCoder27/Crypto-Simulator/README.md

 # Crypto Simulator
 This is a fun little game you can play on your own or with friends where you manage three different cryptocurrencies, Bitcoin, etherium, dogecoin.
+You can buy coins, sell coins, or rest a day.